lostjared/MasterPiece.SDL/README.md

 make -j4
 ```

-TO run the  program copy exe andd resource directory to folder
+TO run the  program copy exe and resource directories to the folder

 ```bash
 mkdir MasterPiece_SDL